David Margolick: Career

 Margolick graduated from the Loomis Chaffee School in 1970 and graduated from the University of Michigan with a B.A. and Stanford Law School with a J.D. degree.
 He is the author of Dreadful: The Short Life and Gay Times of John Horne Burns, a biography of the controversial American author John Horne Burns.
 Margolick is also the author of Elizabeth and Hazel: Two Women of Little Rock, a study of the principal figures in the iconic photograph from the 1957 school desegregation crisis and published in October 2011 by Yale University Press.
 In July 2011 his long-form article A Predator Priest, about a family's long quest to bring a pedophile priest from Margolick's hometown of Putnam, Connecticut, to justice was posted on Kindle Singles.
 An article he authored for The New York Times on the Community Concert series includes significant discussion of his mother's work for the program and photos he took of classical music performers who came to Putnam, Connecticut, as a child.

 His prior books include Beyond Glory: Joe Louis vs. Max Schmeling, and a World on the Brink, published by Knopf in 2005; Strange Fruit: The Biography of a Song (2001); At the Bar: The Passions and Peccadillos of American Lawyers (1995); and Undue Influence: The Epic Battle for the Johnson & Johnson Fortune (1994).
 Strange Fruit won a 2001 Firecracker Alternative Book Award.

-Margolick is currently writing a book on Sid Caesar’s Your Show of Shows for Nextbook’s Jewish Encounters Series (Schocken/Random House).
+In 2025 Margolick published When Caesar Was King, subtitled How Sid Caesar Reinvented American Comedy, a book on Sid Caesar’s Your Show of Shows for Nextbook’s Jewish Encounters Series (Schocken/Random House).
 He has been an adjunct professor in New York University’s Department of Journalism and lives in New York City and Sag Harbor.